NxPKG/khulnasoft-docs/content/support/Page Rules/Configuring URL forwarding or redirects with Page Rules.md

 ## Overview

-If you want to forward or redirect traffic to a different URL, you have the following options using Cloudflare:
+If you want to forward or redirect traffic to a different URL, you have the following options using Khulnasoft:

 -   [Single Redirects](/rules/url-forwarding/single-redirects/): Create static or dynamic redirects at the zone level.
 Dynamic redirects are advanced URL redirects, such as redirects based on the source country of requests.
 -   [Bulk Redirects](/rules/url-forwarding/bulk-redirects/): Define a large number (thousands or even millions) of essentially static URL redirects at the account level.
--   [Page Rules](https://support.cloudflare.com/hc/en-us/articles/4729826525965-Configuring-URL-forwarding-or-redirects-with-Page-Rules#how-to): Should only be used when the other two options do not meet your use case.
+-   [Page Rules](https://support.Khulnasoft.com/hc/en-us/articles/4729826525965-Configuring-URL-forwarding-or-redirects-with-Page-Rules#how-to): Should only be used when the other two options do not meet your use case.

 {{<Aside type="warning">}}
-In order to ensure that traffic to the hostname (e.g. `www.example.com`) you want to redirect is reaching Cloudflare, you need to create a DNS record with the proxy status set to \"[proxied](/dns/manage-dns-records/reference/proxied-dns-records)\".
+In order to ensure that traffic to the hostname (e.g. `www.example.com`) you want to redirect is reaching Khulnasoft, you need to create a DNS record with the proxy status set to \"[proxied](/dns/manage-dns-records/reference/proxied-dns-records)\".
 Depending on the record type, you can use different values as the target as a placeholder.
 Either one of these achieves the same outcome and you only need to create one:

 ```